 Look for the AIM bus at the Main Library throughout the year by checking our events calendar.

-Early Literacy Organizations
+Education and Literacy Organizations

 The Lynchburg City Schools Education Foundation, Inc. wants every child in our area to receive high-quality, age appropriate books monthly from birth to age five.
 “You can never get enough books into the hands of enough children” – Dolly Parton

 To register your child online, click here: Lynchburg Imagination Library Online Registration

 To register your child by mail, download and complete the Lynchburg Imagination Library Registration Form (.pdf) and bring it into the Lynchburg Public Library.

 In addition to providing food and clothing to those in need, Park View offers a variety of opportunities for healing, including developing new skills, utilizing resources to promote a better lifestyle, and building personal relationships.

 Park View’s Mission is to restore the lives of families and communities by building relationships and providing life-changing resources.

 The City of Lynchburg office of Virginia Cooperative Extension is your local connection to Virginia‘s land-grant universities, Virginia Tech and Virginia State University.
 Through educational programs based on research and developed with input from local stakeholders, we help the people of City of Lynchburg improve their lives.
 We provide education through programs in Agriculture and Natural Resources, Family and Consumer Sciences, 4-H Youth Development, and Community Viability.